-1.4 IMPACTS-LED VERSUS OBJECTIVES-LED SEA
+1.5 IMPACTS-LED VERSUS OBJECTIVES-LED SEA

-Most of the world's SEA systems are 'impacts-led'.
+Most SEAs conducted in the world are 'impacts-led'.
 Like EIA, they start from an existing baseline of environmental and social conditions and make predictions about how a proposed or revised PPP will change this baseline over time.
 They have a strong focus on assessing impacts and recommending mitigating measures to remedy the negative impacts.
-Impact-led SEAs are dominant in lower- and middle-income countries.

-Some SEA systems, in addition or instead of, are 'objectives-led': they predict whether the PPP will help or hinder achieving a range of Environmental and Social Quality Objectives (ESQOs) (discussed in section 3.3.4).
+Some SEAs elect to follow an 'objectives-led' approach: they predict whether the PPP will help or hinder achieving a range of Environmental and Social Quality Objectives (ESQOs) (discussed in section 2.5.1).
 Although the ESQOs may overlap with the PPP's objectives, they essentially act as an independent sustainability/environmental/socio-economic benchmark against which implementation of the PPP can be tested.
 In situations where critical baseline data may be lacking, inadequate, outdated, or unreliable, and/or where environmental aspects are less tangible 'on the ground' for spatial mapping purposes (e.g. greenhouse gas emissions), an objectives-led approach to the SEA is preferable.
 An objectives-led approach may also be more suitable for those PPPs that specify desired outcomes or endpoints.
 For such PPPs, the SEA can help evaluate whether these PPP outcomes will be impeded or aided by pursuing the ESQOs.

-Impact-led SEA is more re-active and less influential, whilst objectives-led SEA is more proactive and more influential.
+Impacts-led SEA is more re-active and less influential, whilst objectives-led SEA is more proactive and more influential.

-A key consideration in deciding if a baseline led approach is possible and therefore if an objective led is necessary, will be the nature of the PPP including the level of detail and specificity.
-A high-level policy is likely to require an objective led approach as it will be impossible to assess change in the baseline and attribute impacts to the PPP.
+A key consideration in deciding which of these approaches to use will be the nature of the PPP including the level of detail and specificity.
+A high-level policy is likely to require an objectives-led approach as it will be impossible to assess change in the baseline and attribute impacts to the PPP.
 Whereas for a more geographically specific programme of potential projects it is more likely that a baseline / impact approach will be possible / appropriate.

-1.5 THE RELATIONSHIP BETWEEN SEA AND THE PPP PROCESS
+1.6 THE RELATIONSHIP BETWEEN SEA AND THE PPP PROCESS

-PPPs include a range of instruments, e.g., national, and sectoral policies, spatial development frameworks, environmental and social management frameworks, integrated development plans, master plans and land use plans.
-Frequently, SEA is formally required for such PPPs (see Chapter 2).
+PPPs include a range of instruments, e.g., national and sectoral policies, spatial development frameworks, environmental and social management frameworks, integrated development plans, master plans and land use plans.
+Frequently, SEA is formally required for such PPPs (see Chapter 3).
 But it can also be applied where multiple similar projects are concentrated in time and space and for very large developments or 'mega projects' (e.g., transnational pipelines) which can give rise to extensive and cumulative impacts (direct and indirect) over large geographical areas.
 In this guidance, the latter are included under the umbrella of PPPs.
-In many ways such SEAs are like regional assessments.
+In many ways, such SEAs are like regional assessments.
 A critical question is when should SEA be carried out?
 There are two options: ex ante and ex-post.